 Noticing Floaters Or Flashes in Your Vision?
 Here’s What You Need to Know!

-Floaters and flashes in the eye are typically harmless and completely normal to experience as we age.
+Floaters and flashes in the eye are completely normal to experience as we age and are typically not dangerous.
 But on rare occasions, these can be warning signs of something more severe.

 What are Eye Floaters?

 Eye floaters are small specks or spots that can randomly appear in your field of vision.
 They can come in various shapes like dots, squiggly lines, whisps, or webbing.
 Floaters can appear as a distant object or might seem like they are in front of your eye, but they are actually floating around inside your eye.

 Your eye is encapsulated in a clear, jelly-like fluid that is made up of tiny cells.
 This is known as the “vitreous.”
 As we age, the vitreous gel might thicken, forming tiny clumps of cells.
 These cell-clumps can cast shadows on your retina, creating the visual illusion of something floating in front of your eye.

 What are Eye Flashes?

 Flashes of light in your vision can be caused by a number of things.
 Most people have experienced “seeing stars” when they stand up too fast.
 These occurrences are not related to any visual problems but are typically caused by a sudden drop in blood pressure.